Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: System Model

-Wideband transmission uses OFDM signaling with $K$ subcarriers.
-At the $k$-th subcarrier, the symbols $s[k]$ are transformed to the time domain using the $K$-point IDFT.
-The cyclic prefix (CP) of length ($L_c$) is then appended to the time domain samples before applying the precoder.
-The OFDM block is formed by the CP followed by the $K$ time domain samples and the data symbols follows $\mathbb{E}[\textbf{s}[k]\textbf{s}^*[k]]=\frac{\rho}{KN_s}\boldsymbol{I}$, where $\rho$ is the total average transmit power for the data i.e., without considering the CP, per OFDM symbol.
+Fig.\ \ref{system} shows the wideband mmWave full-duplex system with hybrid analog/digital beamforming.
+Transmission uses OFDM signaling with $K$ subcarriers.
+At the $k$-th subcarrier, symbols $s[k]$ are transformed to the time domain using a $K$-point IDFT.
+A cyclic prefix (CP) of length ($L_c$) is appended to the time domain samples before applying the precoder.
+The OFDM block is formed by the CP followed by the $K$ time domain samples and the data symbols follows $\mathbb{E}[\mathbf{s}[k]\mathbf{s}^*[k]]=\frac{\rho}{KN_{\mathsf{s}}}\mathbf{I}$, where $\rho$ is the total average transmit power for the data i.e., without considering the CP, per OFDM symbol.
 We assume the maximum delay spread of the channel is within the CP duration.
-This description applies equally for uplink and downlink transmissions.
+This description applies equally for uplink and downlink transmission.

 For uplink, the received signal at the BS in the $k$-th subcarrier is given by